Pound-Cost Averaging vs Lump Sum Investing: Which is Best?

 3. Making those ups and downs look a whole lot smoother over the long term.

-Lump sum investing puts your money to work straight away.
-Given we know that the time you give your money to grow is an incredibly important aspect to long-term investing, putting that lump sum into the market right away rather than spacing out regular investments certainly hits the time brief.
+Unlike pound cost averaging, lump sum investing puts your money to work straight away.
+Given we know the time you give your money to grow is an incredibly important aspect of long-term investing, putting that lump sum into the market right away rather than spacing out regular investments certainly can have some benefits.

 That's much less of a consideration when those trading costs are low or the platform is commission-free.

-There's a behavioural niggle that can crop up if you're storing up a few months' worth of cash though, and that's the urge to want to time the market.
+There's a behavioural niggle that can crop up if you're storing up a few months' worth of cash as well, and that's the urge to want to time the market.
+We’ve seen how difficult that can be!

-Whether you're sitting with a lump sum from an inheritance, bonus or just general under-the-bed saving that you'd like to invest, there is always the temptation to hold off for a slightly better price tomorrow.
+Whether you're sitting with a lump sum from an inheritance, a bonus, or just general under-the-bed savings that you'd like to invest, there is always the temptation to hold off for a slightly better price tomorrow.

-3. Our third investor divided their $2,000 into 12 equal portions, and invested them at the start of each month.
+Our third investor divided their $2,000 into 12 equal portions and invested them at the start of each month.
 Looks a lot like dollar-cost averaging, doesn't it?

-4. Player four had rotten luck.
-Trying to get the best entry points, instead they got the worst.
+Player four had rotten luck.
+Trying to get the best entry points, instead, they got the worst.
 They invested their $2,000 each year at the top of the market, only ever catching the high points.

 So, who fared best?